Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/ledger/utxo-ledger/vault-queries.md

 ```

 {{< note >}}
-The collector always need to be the last one in the chain as all previous filtering and mapping functionality will be applied before collecting.
+The collector always needs to be the last one in the chain as all previous filtering and mapping functionality will be applied before collecting.
 {{< /note >}}

-Now that we have our query registered, it’s time to execute it.

 ### How to Execute a Vault Named Query

-To execute a query we need to use the `UtxoLedgerService`.
+To execute a query use `UtxoLedgerService`.
 This can be injected to a flow via `@CordaInject`.
-To instantiate our query we need to call the following:
+To instantiate a query call the following:

 ```kotlin
 utxoLedgerService.query("DUMMY_CUSTOM_QUERY", Int::class.java)